 I wanted to find a way to “immortalize” my memories from before that period.
 That’s when I came up with the idea of “filling in the blanks”.

 What is this idea about?
 What exactly is “filling in the blanks”.

-Well, ever since I started journaling and tracking happiness, I have immortalised pretty much every memory that happened on these days.
-If I ever have trouble remembering something from 4 years ago, I'll just open my happiness tracking journal and there it is: I probably covered this memory in all its detail and glory in my journal!
+Ever since I started journaling and tracking happiness, I have immortalized pretty much every memory that happened on these days.
+If I ever have trouble remembering something from 4 years ago, I’ll just open my happiness tracking journal and there it is: I probably covered this memory in all its detail and glory in my journal!

-I obviously don't have this daily data for every day before I started journaling.
+I obviously don’t have these daily memories from the days before I started journaling.
 Or at least, not in writing.

 Most of these memories still exist somewhere in my head, though.

 I want to write them down before I forget about them completely.
 I want to write down these memories as I stumble upon them, to slowly fill a memory journal that contains memories from the time before I started journaling!

 And that’s what I call “filling in the gaps”.
 I want to slowly fill my memory journal so that I eventually have a timeline of what (I think) happened to my life at any point in time.